mdpetters/DifferentialMobilityAnalyzers.jl/docs/DOCUMENTATION.md

 Julia and Julia packages are well-documented from a programmers perspective.
 However, the focus on being a more general programming language, the distributed nature of the packages and the relatively early stage of development may at times require some tenacity by the user.
 An excellent resource is the [Julia tutorial compilation](https://julialang.org/learning/). <br>

 ### 3. Installation & Getting Started
-To interactively use the Notebooks and/or use the software follow the steps below. __If you just want to view the Notebooks go to Section 4.__
+To interactively use the Notebooks and/or use the software follow the steps below. __If you just want to view the Notebooks or use the virtual machine go to Section 4.__

 #### (a) Julia
 This software will only work with Julia v0.6.x.
 The Julia binaries for Window, MacOS, or Linux can be downloaded [here](https://julialang.org/downloads/).